braze-inc/braze-web-sdk/README.md

 Appboy uses [Font Awesome](http://fortawesome.github.io/Font-Awesome/) 4.3.0 for in-app message icons.
 Check out the [cheat sheet](http://fortawesome.github.io/Font-Awesome/cheatsheet/) to browse available icons.

 ## [Changelog](https://github.com/Appboy/appboy-web-sdk/blob/master/CHANGELOG.md)

+## Questions?

+If you have questions, please contact [support@appboy.com](mailto:support@appboy.com).
+If you believe you are encountering a bug, feel free to file issues in this repository.